SovereignCloudStack/scs-health-monitor/docs/Testflow.md

 So in the end of `openstack_benchmark_build_infra.feature` the following step must be performed: ```Then I can pass the context to another feature``` (to store the needed information into the `SharedContext`) and the following features have to begin with the step: ``` Given I can get the shared context from previouse feature``` (to transfer the shared informations into the new `context` object).

+## Scaling the Benchmark Infrastructure

+First of all is the scale of the benchmark infrastructure highly dependent on the amount of **availability zones** in the project.
+The number of **availability zones determines how many jumphosts (jhs)** and networks are built.
+If there are for example two availbility zones, two jumphosts are created and and attached to a floating ip each.\
+The jumphosts are connected through a shared network but each of them is also **attached to another network of virtual machines (vms)**.
+The **quantity of vms** can be adjusted in the table of `openstack_benchmark_build_infra.feature`.
+The vms can be reached from outside the network via port forwarding.
+Which is enabled by the jh.
+You can reach the vms by addressing the floating ip of the associated jh and the port number.
+The range of the port numbers can also be specified in the `openstack_benchmark_build_infra.feature` the default range is set from 222 to 229.\
+Apart from that, you cannot change quantities because the infrastructure automatically adjusts in scale depending on the dependencies.